Home » Movements home page » Ennui

 Ennui

 Ennui is the French word for boredom but, in literature, it has a somewhat broader meaning.
 There is no obvious English word for it.
 The Italians use noia.
-There is related concept in German which can be called Weltschmerz or even Angst.
+There is a related concept in German which can be called Weltschmerz or even Angst.
 Latin has accidia.
 Russian has Тоска (toska).
 Turkish has Hüzün.
 English words would include boredom, lassitude, world-weariness, malaise, melancholy, alienation and even anomie.
 It essentially means a feeling of detachment from the surrounding society and its mores, often due to living in a period and/or place where things are stagnating, often coupled with a general boredom with everything and everybody.
 It is certainly not a twentieth century phenomenon.
 Maria Edgeworth wrote a novel in 1806 called Ennui about the boredom of the upper classes.
 The Romantic poets and the French nineteenth century poets are just two groups who were familiar with it.

 In the twentieth century, it came to be associated with the existentialists in France, where it came close to what is called alienation in English, meaning that people only responded to external stimuli.
 The classic case is Meursault in L’Etranger (UK: The Outsider; US: The Stranger).
 However, Moravia had been there first with his Gli indifferenti (The Indifferent Ones; The Time of Indifference).
 He later wrote a book called La Noia, translated as (The Empty Canvas; Boredom).
 However, the concept has been a key theme of literature for a long time and certainly was in the twentieth century, from Kafka to Salinger and beyond.